-This is why I prepare–it’s all about predict, prepare, prevent.
+This is why I prepare.
+It’s all about predict, prepare, prevent.
 So here is some of what I do to prepare our special needs family for Daylight Savings Time.

-I try to keep our schedules clear and disruptions to a minimum.
+- Clear our schedules, stick to our routine and hunker down-I try to keep our schedules clear and disruptions to a minimum.
 No over-scheduling of activities, I allow for plenty of down time.
 I did a huge grocery shopping trip so that outside of work and school, we really don’t have to leave the house for anything.
 I sort of treat this like a huge snow storm, except that we leave the house for school.
 The first full day of DST, our sun will set at 4:59!
 Ugh, before 5:00!
 I know this is going to be tough on everyone, so I don’t want my family stressed out by commitments and stuff.
 I will stick to our morning and night time routines as best I can to normalize the new bedtime hour.

-It’s statistically proven that when DST hits, people crave comfort foods.
+- Eat healthy-It’s statistically proven that when DST hits, people crave comfort foods.
 I allow for that, but healthy stuff.
 If DST is going to make you feel sluggish anyway, you don’t want crappy food to make you feel extra sluggish, right?
 You can make comfort foods like a spaghetti dinner and salad, which satisfies the cravings, satiates but is not unhealthy.

-Stay hydrated with good liquids like milk and water.
+- Hydrate!-Stay hydrated with good liquids like milk and water.
 Avoid sodas, more coffee than what you normally drink, and alcohol.

+- Exercise and free play~limit screens.
 Fresh air is good for the body and soul.
 Make sure everyone is getting unstructured outdoor play time.
 Whether it be walking the dogs or playing on our swingset, I want everyone to sleep soundly when they do sleep and exercise helps with that.
 We know that excess screen time, particularly in the evening, disrupts sleep patterns.
 Read a book instead.

-If kids are cranky (and mom too!), you have to choose your battles.
+- Choose your battles-If kids are cranky (and mom too!), you have to choose your battles.
 For example, we usually clean up toys every evening.
 While I want to stick to our routines, if they are really cranky and fighting it, it may just not be worth it.
 Some extra toys on the floor is ok once in a while.